-- Major Concentrations: Psychology or Elementary Education; (Note: a secondary major concentration from any field of study offered at Weimar institute may also be chosen in addition to psychology or elementary education).
-(Note: Specific concentrations may require specific cognates that count toward electives) - Minor Concentrations: Any field of study, or music classes, offered at Weimar Institute
+• Major Concentrations: Psychology or Elementary Education; (Note: a secondary major concentration from any field of study offered at Weimar University may also be chosen in addition to psychology or elementary education).

+(Note: Specific concentrations may require specific cognates that count toward electives)

+• Minor Concentrations: Any field of study, or music classes, offered at Weimar University, except nursing and HEALTH.